4GeeksAcademy/NLP-project-tutorial/README.md

 As always, use your notebook to experiment and make sure you are getting the results you want.

-Use you app.py file to save your defined steps, pipelines or functions in order.
+Use you app.py file to save your defined steps, pipelines or functions in the right order.

 In your README file write a brief summary.